-Yellowstone is huge and exploring it takes time, that’s why I don’t recommend less than 3 days for your trip.
-Make sure your Yellowstone itinerary includes Old Faithful, West Thumb, Norris Geyser Basin, Lamar Valley where you can watch wildlife and of course, Grand Prismatic Spring.
+Yellowstone is huge and exploring it takes time, that’s why you should spend at least 3 days here.
+Make sure your Yellowstone itinerary includes Old Faithful, West Thumb, Norris Geyser Basin, and Lamar Valley where you can watch wildlife and of course, Grand Prismatic Spring.

 Check my suggested Yellowstone itineraries for your trip.